gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 Justify the tools/structure of my solution

+Python has the advantage of having offside rules applied.
+So I will use Python for my solution because it offers a variety of libraries that can help provide Sato-san with useful statistical management.
+Also, Python can perform tasks with fewer lines of code than other older languages, providing simplicity, readability, and ease of understanding for both the programmer and the person reading the program.

+Here is the structure of my solution.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.